-Kent Children's Trust Board - a county-wide body with responsibility for overseeing strategic direction on young people and families, into which Locals Children's Trust Boards feed
+Kent Children's Trust Board - a county-wide body responsible for overseeing strategic direction on young people and families, into which Local Children's Trust Boards feed

-Supporting People - a Kent-wide strategic partnership between Kent County Council, Health, Housing and Probation, administered by Kent County Council on behalf of the partners.
+Supporting People - a Kent-wide strategic partnership between Kent County Council, Health, Housing and Probation, administered by Kent CC on behalf of the partners.
 Based on evidenced need, the Programme commissions and performance manages housing related support to vulnerable people.
 Decisions are taken by the Commissioning Board, attended by representatives of the partners including districts and boroughs.